Last Updated on March 27, 2021 by Shaun Snapp

-Refrigerated units and refrigerated transport is also known as temperature controlled transport.
-The term temperature controlled transport may have never become popular because in all cases temperature controlled transport is refrigerated.
-Although on the other hand, the term climate controlled storage is the standard term for refrigerated storage.
+Refrigerated units and refrigerated transport are also known as temperature-controlled transport.
+The term temperature-controlled transport may have never become popular because, in all cases, temperature-controlled transport is refrigerated.
+Although on the other hand, the term climate-controlled storage is the standard term for refrigerated storage.

 This is a good video on the design of a large reefer trailer.